Firefly Role-Playing Game: Licensing

 Although the Firefly RPG is sometimes mistaken for a spin-off from Margaret Weis Production's earlier Serenity Role Playing Game, the two games were produced under separate licenses and utilize very different game systems.
 In an interview with BoardGameGeekTV, line developer and lead writer Monica Valentinelli described the differences between the two licenses this way:

-In 2005, Margaret Weis Productions put out another game called the Serenity RPG. ...[The Firefly RPG] is only based on the TV show—it's a completely different license.
-It's really kind of fascinating how that works because a lot of fans didn't realize that Universal put out the movie and Fox [put out the TV show]. ...From a business standpoint they're two separate things, but from a universe / continuity standpoint they're not.
+In 2005, Margaret Weis Productions put out another game called the Serenity RPG. ...
+[The Firefly RPG] is only based on the TV show—it's a completely different license.
+It's really kind of fascinating how that works because a lot of fans didn't realise that Universal put out the movie and Fox [put out the TV show]. ...
+From a business standpoint they're two separate things, but from a universe / continuity standpoint they're not.

-Margaret Weis, the game's publisher, described being surprised about receiving a license to produce the Firefly roleplaying game:
+Margaret Weis, the game's publisher, expressed surprised about receiving a license to produce the Firefly role-playing game.

-Well, it was kind of odd.
-We turned in a proposal to Fox, just because it was something I had always wanted to do.
-I can't remember how long ago, and we didn't hear-- I guess we got a nice little 'thank you' note or something-- and we said, 'Okay, that's that,' and just kind of forgot about it.
-And then one day, out of the blue, Fox came to us and said, 'Hey!
-You know, we really liked what you guys did-- and we were wondering if you'd be interested in having a license?'